 If you have an outstanding debt, you must remove it before applying for a new credit card.
 As financial institutions and credit card companies may be hesitant about lending you more if you have a large debt owned.

-Check for fraudulent activity
+Check your accounts for fraudulent activity

 In most cases, it’s common in the Philippines to have fraudulent activity so regularly checking your file for any fraudulent activity can be helpful.
 If you see something incorrect or doesn’t apply to you – for instance, someone applied for a credit card under your name without your consent, contact the credit reference agency as soon as possible to have your file updated.

-Don’t exceed your limit
+Never exceed your credit limit

 Having a credit balance higher than your existing credit limit is a red flag for most banks and can give you a bad rating.
 This balance usually includes interest payments, it’s best to opt by converting large transactions to installments.